Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Adaptive Inertia

 The Fokker-Planck Equation associated with Adai dynamics in the phase space can be written as Equation \eqref{eq:MomentumFP}, except that we replace the mass coefficient and the damping coefficient by the mass matrix and the damping matrix: $M = \eta (I- \diag(\beta_{1}))^{-1}$ and $\gamma = \eta^{-1} (I- \diag(\beta_{1}))$.

-\textbf{Adai escapes saddle points.} Proposition \ref{pr:Adai} shows that Adai can escape saddle points efficiently due to isotropic and approximately Hessian-independent momentum drift, while the diffusion effect is the same as Momentum. \begin{proposition}[Adai Escapes Saddle Points] Suppose $c$ is a critical point, Assumption \ref{as:taylor} holds, the dynamics is governed by Adai, and the initial parameter is at the saddle point $\theta = c$.
+\textbf{Adai escapes saddle points.} Proposition \ref{pr:Adai} shows that Adai can escape saddle points efficiently due to an isotropic and approximately Hessian-independent momentum drift, while the diffusion effect is the same as Momentum.
+Proposition \ref{pr:Adai} is a direct result of Theorem \ref{pr:Momentum}. \begin{proposition}[Adai Escapes Saddle Points] Suppose $c$ is a critical point, Assumption \ref{as:taylor} and Equation \eqref{eq:DCH} hold, the dynamics is governed by Adai, and the initial parameter is at the saddle point $\theta = c$.
 Then the total momentum drift in the procedure of passing through the saddle point is given by

 where $ \sum_{i=1}^{n} |H_{i}| $ is the trace norm of the Hessian at $c$. \end{proposition}